Bulky (large waste)

 Some waste, although bulky, is not considered to be bulky:

-- Rubble, which must be taken to waste disposal
+- Rubble (it must be taken to waste)

-- Used tires, which must be taken back free of charge by your garage owner
+- Used tires (they must be taken back free of charge by your garage)

-- Gas cylinders, which must be taken back free of charge by the seller or handed over to a collection point
+- Gas cylinders (they must be taken back free of charge by the seller or handed over to a collection point)

-- Motor vehicles (car carcasses), which must be entrusted to an authorized professional to treat end-of life vehicles
+- Motor vehicles (they must be entrusted to an authorized professional to treat end-of-life vehicles).

-The conditions for collecting bulky items are defined by the mayor or by the president of the group of local authorities.
+The conditions for collecting bulky items are defined by the municipalities.

 These may be the following collection methods:

-- Deposit in reception centers made available to the public
+- Deposit in reception centers specific for bulky rooms.

-You can also find out about waste sorting rules and collection points near you:
+You can use an online service to find out the sorting rules for your bulky items and the collection points near you:

 Depositing, abandoning, throwing or dumping any type of waste on public or private roads is punishable by flat-rate fine.

-If you pay immediately or within 45 days of the finding of infringement (or sending the notice of infringement), the fine is €135.
+If you pay immediately or within 45 days of the offense (or sending the notice of infringement), the fine is €135.

 If you pay after this 45-day period, the fine is €375.